For me, it all started a late summer night out with my friends.

 - Less desire to win the approval of others

-- Less self-critique and more self-kindness when mistakes occur
+- Less self-criticism and more self-kindness when mistakes occur

-- More desire to live life for one’s self (and not others)
+- More desire to live life for yourself (and not others)

 - The ability to take more risks without worrying about the consequences